jeremytammik/tbc/a/1861_params_tiles_fts.md

 ### Custom Parameters

+Parameter changes and tile packing using the Revit API and AI, plus some other notes on Forge and general stuff:

 - [Parameter type changes to `Custom`](#2)
 - [Determining cut tiles in room](#3)
 - [Optimal banana sandwich slice packing with AI](#4)